-- ii) The calendar shall include dates of all important events, commencement of class, holiday, days of teaching and assessment, preparatory leave, dates of examination, semester break etc. - iii) The calendar shall also indicate the date of commencement of classes in the next semester.
+- ii) The calendar shall include dates of all important events, commencement of class, holiday, days of teaching and assessment, preparatory leave, dates of examination, semester break etc. - iii) The calendar shall also indicate the date of commencement of classes in the next semester i) As fixed by the University Authority from time to time.